 There are several distinctions between marine plywood and lower-grading plywood.
 If you aren’t aware of these, you can end up using the wrong kind and destroy the integrity of a project.

-With that in mind, our experts will detail everything you need to know about marine plywood grades to avoid spending money on the wrong kind of lumber!
+With that in mind, I’ll everything you need to know about marine plywood grades to avoid spending money on the wrong kind of lumber!

 What is Marine-Grade Plywood and Where it is Made From?

 It is plywood used in marine construction or boat building is of the finest quality.
 Marine-grade materials must be completely waterproof and withstand repeated exposure to snow and rain.
 However, this is not the sole need to be classified as marine grade.

 Cornelius Bruynzeel, a Dutch door manufacturer, developed marine quality material in the 1930s.
 It was utilized to construct boat parts in the armed forces throughout world war II.

 Only Douglas Fir or Western Larch is suitable for making marine-grade sheets.
 There should be five layers, and voids and air pockets should be less than in normal plywood.